-The program administers a small amount of travel funds for Sociology graduate students presenting papers at professional conferences.
+For any software purchase required for the research students can get reimbursed.
 The number of awards is determined by our graduate travel budget each year and the awards are approved on a first-come, first-served basis; therefore, students are encouraged to submit requests as early as possible (at the planning stage of the trip) by submitting a travel reimbursement request form to the graduate program assistant.
-Note that funds are often available, from professional associations that sponsor conferences, to students who are members of the association (e.g., Canadian Sociology and Anthropology Association, Canadian Population Society).
+See more.

 The Society of Graduate Students (SOGS) offers travel bursaries each term.
 Applications are reviewed by a SOGS panel at the end of each term to determine recipients.
 Application forms are available from the SOGS Office in room 260 UCC or on the SOGS Travel Subsidy link.

 SOGS & GTA Union

 - GTA Union (PSAC610) member benefits (extended health plan, food support and resources, scholarships, financial assistance

 Faculty of Social Science Graduate Research Awards Fund

 The Faculty of Social Science Graduate Research Awards Fund (GRAF) is designed to support the costs of research undertaken by full-time graduate students enrolled in an approved graduate program leading to a research degree.
 Applicants must be engaged in doing research as part of their degree requirements to be eligible for a GRAF award.
 The Faculty of Social Science website provides details.